siggisv/remotemo/docs/API_design.md

     (if the ratio of the window is narrower).
   - the area of the background where the text is to be drawn:
     `x: 188.25f, y: 149.25f, w: 560.0f, h: 432.0f`
+  > **Note** x and y are counted from the top-left corner, both starting at
+  > zero.

 - Font-bitmap texture: `nullptr`

-  If not set to `nullptr` then it must point to an `SDL_Texture` containing the desired font-bitmap image.
-Note that it will then be your responsability to both keep that pointed texture valid until you quit remoTemo and to clean up after use.

-  If set to `nullptr` then the font-bitmap texture will be loaded from the following file and set as being owned by this object (meaning the destructor will be in charge of destroying it):
+  - If set to `nullptr` then the font-bitmap texture will be loaded from the following file and set as being owned by this object (meaning the destructor will be in charge of destroying it):
     - Font-bitmap path: `res/img/font_bitmap.png`
+      \
       (or `res\img\font_bitmap.png` depending on the operating system).

       When changing this setting, you could use the constant `remoTemo::PATH_SEP` (which is set to `'\'` or `'/'` depending on the operating system) for the path separator when creating the path, if you care about it being cross-platform.

-    If this setting is set to a string starting with the path separator (or a drive letter, e.g. "D:", if on Windows) then the path is an absolute path.
+      > **Note** If this setting is set to a string starting with the path
+      > separator (or a drive letter, e.g. "D:", if on Windows) then the path
+      > is an absolute path.
+      >

-    Otherwise the path is relative to your executable program file.
+      > Otherwise the path is relative to your executable program file.

+  - If NOT set to `nullptr` then it must point to an `SDL_Texture` containing the desired font-bitmap image.

+    > **Warning** It will be your responsability to keep that pointed texture
+    > valid while `remoTemo::Temo` is alive.
+    >
+    > You also have to take care of closing it afterward (unless 'Handle
+    > SDL_Quit' is set to `true`, in which case `remoTemo::Temo`'s destructor
+    > will handle that).

-  No mater if set to `nullptr` or not, the following settings will be used:
+  No mater if set to `nullptr` or not, the following settings will be used, with those defaults:
   - Font size: `width: 7, height: 18`
     \
-    This is the size, in pixels, of each character as they are in the font-bitmap file.
+    This is the size, in pixels, of each character as they are drawn in the font-bitmap file.

-- A texture where the text will be drawn is created with the following settings:
+- The following are the default setting used to create the texture where the text will be drawn before being rendered on top of the background:
   - text area size (in characters):
     `columns: 40, lines: 24` _(can be changed later)_
     \
     The size of the texture, in pixels, is calculated from the font size and the text area size in characters (The texture will then be scaled to fit the area of the background where the text is to be drawn).

-  - blend mode: `remoTemo::Blend_mode::add` _(can be changed later)_
+  - blend mode: `SDL_BLENDMODE_ADD` _(can be changed later)_
   - color mod: `red: 89, green: 221, blue: 0` _(can be changed later)_
     \
-    Note that this setting controls the color of **all** the text, both the text that has already been printed to the screen and the text that is going to be printed to the screen.
+    > **Note** This setting controls the color of **all** the text, both the
+    > text that has already been printed to the screen and the text that is
+    > going to be printed to the screen.

-- The following properties control the behaviour of the text output and will have the initial values shown here _(those can all be changed later)_:
+The following properties can not be changed before creating the `remoTemo::Temo` object.
+They control the behaviour of the text output and will have the initial values shown here _(those can all be changed later)_:
 - delay between chars: `60` (milliseconds)
   \
   Whenever text is printed to the monitor, it gets displayed one character at the time with a slight delay between.
 - inverse: `false`
   \
   Set this to `true` to print text with the background color and the foreground color switched.
   \
   Changing this doesn't affect text that has already been printed to the screen.
 - cursor position, counted from the top-left corner:
   `column: 0, line: 0`
 - scrolling of text: `true`
   \
   If set to `true`, the content of the screen scrolls up one line when the cursor goes below the bottom line.
 - text wrapping: `off`
   \
   This can be set to `off` (text printed beyond the right border gets lost), `char` (text wraps to next line.
 This might happen in the middle of a word) or `word` (text wraps to the next line, if possible at the last whitespace before getting to the right border).

 <sup>[Back to top](#remotemo-api-design)</sup>
 ### Cleanup